 Let’s try something.

-In this scenario, accepting Christ as the method or action for salvation is actually a works salvation event, isn’t it?
+In this scenario, “Accepting Christ” is the method or action the person needs to take for salvation.
+This is actually a works salvation event, isn’t it?
+Just be logical.
 Evangelicals tell people, “If you do not accept Christ, you will be lost.”
-In our other scenario, the issue was water baptism.
-In both cases, the lady was given an opportunity to respond to the Gospel but was unable to do so.
-We think God should see her heart and let her into Heaven, based on that.
+In our first scenario, the action was water baptism instead of a prayer.
+In both cases, Aunt Katie was given an opportunity to respond to the Gospel but was unable to do so.
+Again, do we think God should see her heart and let her into Heaven, based on that?
+Should God let people into Heaven based on their good intentions?

-So, what you are telling me is God could see her heart but He could not see the mint?
+Are you telling me that God could see her heart but He couldn’t see the mint?

 Shall we charge God with being unfair?

 Do you see where this is going.
-It’s not a good argument.
+This is not a good argument.
 In fact, it’s probably a really sad argument for someone who believes in a loving, benevolent, omnipotent God who knows everyone’s heart and everyone’s future.
-Do we really want to believe that God does not provided ample opportunity for someone to respond correctly to the truth well in advance of their death or physical inability to do so?
+Do we really believe that God does not provided ample opportunity for someone to respond correctly to the truth, well in advance of their death or physical inability to do so?
 Do we really and truly want to accuse God of dealing people an unfair hand?
+I think God provides massive opportunities throughout a person’s life to respond correctly to the Gospel.
+That’s a loving, caring, generous and patient Father.

 What is this really all about?